squeaky-pl/pystacia/doc/source/introduction/overview.rst

 Method chaining
 ---------------

-By default methods of :class:`pystacia.image.Image` are chainable i.e. you can construct code using long string of methods forming a chain such as::
+By default methods of :class:`pystacia.image.Image` can be chained i.e. you can construct code using long string of methods forming a chain such as::

     from pystacia import read